The Wiener Neustadt hoard

 Description

-Valuable items from court circles
+Valuable pieces from the court environment

-From nobility to a precious metals trader
+From the nobility to precious metal dealers